Sometimes, there comes a situation where the exchange database does not mount in Exchange Server. This usually happens due to a normal reboot.

 Run the following command to resolve this problem

 Only use this command if the Exchange database is entirely corrupted or in a clean shutdown state.

-Using this command in another situation, have chances of creating some data loss issue.
+Using this command in another situation, have a chance of creating some data loss issues.

 The next steps are to check the DAG i.e. Database Availability Group Database

 - It can be evaluated by opening the Failover Cluster Manager on the server.